voidshine/dameo_book/Game03.md

 An important strategic moment in the game!
 I had a choice of which path to direct the game, and I chose the path of closedness and confrontation in the centre.
-Of course, there was another path, connected with the moves e7e5 or d8b6, which leads to the opposite game - open and free.
+Of course, there was another path, connected with the move d8b6, which leads to the opposite game - open and free.

-TODO: The above mention of e7e5 doesn't make sense from this position. d8b6 is possible, but e7e5 seems confusing without a move number label.

 How did I think at that moment?
 I rejected the second path, as it seemed to me that exchanges would lead to the depletion of the game.
 But I did not understand then that Dameo is not ordinary checkers and that even endings of the type 3 against 3 simple checkers have a very sharp character.
 Now I would try to open up the game and keep the initiative in my hands, but at that time I had been playing Dameo for less than a year and chose the first path.